tylergorecki/cfb-expected-points/README.md

-# College Football Expected Points Project

-# 🏈 College Football Expected Points Model
+# College Football Expected Points Model

 ## Overview
 This repository contains an advanced statistical model for predicting expected points in college football, providing valuable insights into play-by-play game situations.
 By leveraging recursive modeling and Bayesian statistical methods, the project helps evaluate strategic decisions and optimize coaching tactics.
 I used college football play-by-play data from 2019.